 - Wear a pair of supportive underpants.

-- Although the effects of the local anaesthetic will remain for approximately one hour after your operation, it is preferable that you arrange to have someone drive you home.
+- Although the effects of the local anesthetic will remain for approximately one hour after your operation, it is preferable that you arrange to have someone drive you home.

 During the Procedure